-1. Create a story
+1. Create a story of your business

-2. Find your audience (local)
+2. Know your audience and their location

-3. Find someone with large followers
+3. Find someone with large followers (influencer)

 When you show your product/service to people, there is a high chance that you will be ignored.
 The possible reason might be that you are not new in the market and people already have their service/product provider.
-Now what you have to do is finding some people who have good numbers of fan/followers in society.
-For example, celebrities, politicians, social workers etc. Make a deal or partnership with them to try your product and recommend it to others.
+Now what you have to do is find some people who have good numbers of fans/followers in society.
+For example, celebrities, politicians, social workers, etc. Make a deal or partnership with them to try your product and recommend it to others.
 It is known as influencer marketing.
 The initial step is to find your influencer.
 There are mainly two types of influencers.
 One is earned influencer and another is paid influencer.
 The earned influencer is someone you already have a good relationship with or someone who actually likes your product/service and announces it publicly.
 The paid influencer requires sponsorship and the amount varies with the number of people you might reach through them.

 4. Organize events

 Calling people in events helps you come closer to like-minded people (possibly might be your competitors) and your potential customers.
 While thinking of organizing an event, you might get scared as you think it will cost you high.
 No, it’s not.
 It depends on how tricky you can be.
-For example, there is an event for cleaning environment, planting or some other social cause, go there and distribute free bottles of water from your company, talk to them and appreciate them.
+For example, if there is an event for cleaning the environment, planting or some other social cause, go there and distribute free bottles of water from your company, talk to them and appreciate them.
 As the event is going to get so much attention, you might make yourself to the news and publications.

 5. Use social media marketing

-6. Understand Psychology of potential customers
+6. Understand the psychology of potential customers

-7. Create offer/deal
+7. Create an offer/deal

-8. Organize meeting
+8. Organize meetings

 9. Create unique and attractive benefit

-10. Value your customers (Customer retention)
+10. Value your customers for a good customer retention